RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Experimental Studies

-We explore the following issues in our experimental studies.
-1) RetroMAE's impact on dense retrieval, in comparison with the generic pre-trained language models and the retrieval-oriented pre-trained models.
-2) The impact resulted from the four key factors in RetroMAE, the enhanced decoding, the size of decoder, the decoder's masking ratio, and the encoder's masking ratio.
+{We evaluate the retrieval performance of the sentence embedding generated by RetroMAE's pre-trained encoder, where two major issues are explored.} 1) RetroMAE's impact on zero-shot and supervised dense retrieval, in comparison with the generic pre-trained models and the retrieval oriented pre-trained models.
+2) The impact from the four technical factors in RetroMAE: the enhanced decoding, the decoder size, the decoder's masking ratio, and the encoder's masking ratio.